npgsql/doc/conceptual/Npgsql/security.md

 The default mode prior was 6.0 is `Disable`.

-To disable certificate validation when using `Require`, set `Trust Server Certificate` to true; this allows connecting to servers with e.g. self-signed certificates, while requiring encryption.
+To disable certificate validation when using `Require`, set `Trust Server Certificate` to true; this allows connecting to servers with e.g. self-signed certificates, while still requiring encryption.

 ### Advanced server certificate validation

 If the root CA of the server certificate isn't installed in your machine's CA store, validation will fail.
 Either install the certificate in your machine's CA store, or point to it via the `Root Certificate` connection string parameter or via the `PGSSLROOTCERT` environment variable.

 When using `VerifyFull` or `VerifyCA`, Npgsql will perform certificate revocation validation (`Require` did not do this by default in previous versions).
-If you need to turn this off for smoe reason, specify `Check Certificate Revocation=false`.
+If you need to turn this off for some reason, specify `Check Certificate Revocation=false`.

 Finally, if the above options aren't sufficient for your scenario, you can set `UserCertificateValidationCallback` on `NpgsqlConnection` and define your custom server certificate validation logic (this gets set on the underlying .NET [`SslStream`](https://docs.microsoft.com/dotnet/api/system.net.security.sslstream.-ctor#System_Net_Security_SslStream__ctor_System_IO_Stream_System_Boolean_System_Net_Security_RemoteCertificateValidationCallback_System_Net_Security_LocalCertificateSelectionCallback_)).